ben-zen/wikipedia-session/building-a-query.md

 servers.
 Note that this _query_ is unrelated to the _query string_; if we wanted to edit Wikipedia via the API (which is possible, the syntax is different and outside the scope of this session), we would write `action=edit` instead.
-The `action` parameter is required in a wikipedia call.
+The `action` parameter is required in a MediaWiki API call.

 #### Action parameter: Property
 Using `prop=links` tells the API we want information about links on a page (or